What is MedBiquitous?

 Will MedBiquitous membership continue to be interprofessional?

-Healthcare is a team sport, and it is important to have many health professions represented in the development of MedBiquitous standards.
+Healthcare is a team effort, and it is important to have many health professions represented in the development of MedBiquitous standards.
 The AAMC will continue to welcome members from multiple health professions.

 Will MedBiquitous membership be international?